christianreiser/P2-Traffic-Sign-Classifier/README.md

 ###Design and Test a Model Architecture

 #### 3.
-I normalized the image data because its easier for the CNN to train with normalized data.
+I normalized the image data because it's easier for the CNN to train with normalized data.

 The code for this step is contained in the 6. til 8. code cells of the IPython notebook.